 Each garden preserved by Baltimore Green Space is unique, with its own setting and history.
 But they are all managed by community volunteers to benefit the wider community.
 This month, Johnny Shaw, Ashlie Kauffman, and Jan Mooney, three of our heroic garden leaders, share tips for getting the work done.

-Ashlie manages the Remington Village Green, a garden on six house lots in the Remington neighborhood.
+Ashlie manages the Remington Green Village, a garden on six house lots in the Remington neighborhood.
 At the Remington Village Green, gardeners take responsibility for a particular communal plot (the “tomato” plot or the “cutting flower” plot) and weed as needed; the group pitches in during weekly Friday evening workdays.

 In the communal gardening system the entire garden group decides what to grow collectively, plants together, takes responsibility for weeding and watering, and shares in the yield.
 This makes it easier to keep the overall site well-tended – plots that become overgrown can be kept up during group workdays.
 However, the communal system can result in lower sense of ownership, where individuals don’t care for a communal plot as they would for their own.
 It also requires extra coordination to make collective decisions and communicate maintenance needs to the group.